boschresearch/torchphysics/docs/tutorial/solve_pde.rst

 Solving a simple PDE
 ====================
 The following problem also exists as a notebook_.
-Here we assume that you know all the basic concepts that were part of the previous tutorials and will only give short explanations to every step.
+Here we assume that you know all the basic concepts, that were part of the previous tutorials and will only give short explanations to every step.

-.. _notebook: notebooks.solving_pde.ipynb
+.. _notebook: notebooks.solve_pde.ipynb

 Our aim is to solve the following PDE: